minsooerickim/Discount-Selector/README.md

 # Discount-Selector
- shows you items with the biggest discount
+ reorders amazon items with highest discount to lowest!